Resolving Conflict in Decision-Making for Autonomous Driving: Conflict in Stackelberg Games

 In a two-person Stackelberg game one player takes the role of the leader and the other the role of the follower.
-The leader chooses the action that maximises their reward under the assumption that the follower will behave optimally with respect to the leader's choice.
-For example, using the reward matrix given in Figure \ref{intro_figure_table}, if $C1$ were the leader then they would choose to lane change ahead of $C2$ (and get reward of 1) anticipating that the follower, $C2$ will choose to give way in response (and get a reward of 0).
+The leader chooses the action that maximises their reward, according to some known reward matrix, under the assumption that the follower will behave optimally with respect to the leader's choice.
+For example, using the reward matrix given in Figure \ref{intro_figure_table}, if $C1$ were the leader then they would choose to lane change ahead of $C2$ (and get reward of 1) anticipating that the follower, $C2$ will respond by yielding (and get a reward of 0).
 However, if $C2$ were the leader instead, they would choose to continue (and get reward 1) and $C1$ would be forced to decelerate.
-Thus, if both cars independently assume the role of leader, $C1$ will attempt a lane change and $C2$ will not give way.
-This example shows that a conflict can emerge if it has not been agreed in advance which agent is the leader and which agent is the follower.
+Thus, if both cars independently assume the role of leader, $C1$ will attempt a lane change and $C2$ will not yield.
+This example shows that,if it has not been agreed in advance which agent is the leader and which agent is the follower, the uncertainty can result in the agents computing conflicting equilibria for the game.
 In the case of autonomous driving, without any means of direct communication, no such agreement can be reached.
 We define conflict as follows:

 \begin{definition} Conflict occurs in a Stackelberg game when a lack of agreement about who takes the role of leader and who takes the role of follower leads to the players arriving at different pure strategy equilibria. \end{definition}